1990–91 NFL playoffs

-These changes forced the division winner with the worst record in each conference to play in the first round.
-However, it guaranteed that division winner a home game, unlike in the previous format where the highest seeded wild-card team earned a home playoff game while the lowest-seeded division winner, despite earning a bye, was forced to play the second-seeded or top-seeded division winner (based on the no-divisional matchup rule) and thus could not host any playoff game before their respective conference championship (provided that they were the highest remaining seed).
+These changes meant that the lowest-seeded division winner in each conference no longer received automatic bye weeks, which had been done since the expansion of the playoffs to ten teams for the 1978 season.
+However, this did guarantee that the worst division winner would host a home playoff game for the first time.
+Before this change, the only way the #3 seed got the right to host a playoff game only if they were the highest remaining seed after the Divisional Playoffs, earning them the right to host their conference’s respective championship game.

 This system was later modified before the 2002–03 NFL playoffs after the league realigned the teams into eight divisions (four per conference).
 The number of teams in the playoffs remained the same, but now there were four division champions and two wild-card teams from each conference.
 This system was kept until 2020.

-As of the 2021–22 playoffs, this is the last postseason in which all division winners won a playoff game.
+As of the 2024–25 playoffs, this is the last postseason in which all division winners won a playoff game.